jayxiong1/vault-plugin-secrets-minio/README.md

 This is a secret engine plugin that combines [HashiCorp Vault](https://www.vaultproject.io/) and [Minio object storage](https://min.io/) server.
 Vault Minio Plugin can generate dynamic secret credentials used to access oss/minio server and avoid manual generation of credentials.

+Project is also forked from https://github.com/kula/vault-plugin-secrets-minio.
+Thanks to Thomas L. Kula, providing a base for this project

 ## Pre-requisites

 1. Install vault, https://developer.hashicorp.com/vault/docs/install